 In this stage the focus is connecting understanding with a chunk of motor skills.
 The learners cannot be judged on performance at this point, but encouraged to talk themselves through initial attempts.
 This helps merge the mental and physical experience, thus the name "verbal stage."

-In workshop-style training a good teacher will allow up to 3 hours for a group of new learners to grasp the cognitive phase.
 There will be plenty of time for short breaks and note taking.
-To maximize this time, assistant teachers and advanced student must be available to answer questions.
+To maximize this time, assistant

 The Motor Skills Genius will not take breaks, knowing it's only a matter time and patience to leave the cognitive stage behind.
 People of this nature know that frustration in this phase is a sign of new synaptic firing patterns, and may exhibit more irritation at being interrupted to help someone else than at the slow, stilted process of programming their own bodies.
 These folks know that after lunch break the initial rote repetitions will have paid off.